thanpolas/sidekick/README.md

     (multiplies the retry count to calculate the delay).
 -   **Returns {Promise\<void>}**

+Error specific delay function that incorporates retry count for ever increasing the delay and a maximum delay to act as a stopgap.

 ### delayRandom(fromSeconds, toSeconds)

-Random delay between a given range.

 -   `fromSeconds` **{number}** Lowest value of seconds to delay.
 -   `toSeconds` **{number}** Highest value of seconds to delay.
 -   **Returns {Promise\<number>}** Promise with the delay in seconds.

+Random delay between a given range.

 ### secondsToDhms(seconds, short = false)

-Converts seconds to human readable format of days, hours, minutes and seconds.

 -   `seconds` **{number}** Seconds to convert.
 -   `short` **{boolean=}** Short version.
 -   **Returns {string}** Formatted string.

+Converts seconds to human readable format of days, hours, minutes and seconds.

 #### Example